 Upon retaining our firm to resolve your tax issues, some of the relief will be immediate and some will be over time.
 It is important to keep in mind that IRS problems didn't come about overnight and will take time to resolve.
 The good news is that generally you won’t have to meet or speak with the IRS while we are representing you.
 An average Offer in Compromise case can take anywhere from 6 to 12 months (and longer) depending on the amount of tax owed and the complexity of your individual facts and circumstances.

-Free Consultation: If you have never been a client of ours, the first step is to call for an appointment for a confidential, no obligation free evaluation.
+Request a Consultation: If you have never been a client of ours, the first step is to call for an appointment for a confidential, no obligation evaluation.
 At this meeting, an experienced tax resolution CPA or Enrolled Agent will evaluate your situation and discuss all available options available to you.
 If you are married, both spouses must attend this meeting.
 The meeting generally takes 30 to 45 minutes; however, there are times where the information provided at this meeting is not sufficient to determine a course of action.
 It is advised therefore to bring all tax notices and correspondence from the IRS to the meeting (arranged in chronological order by tax year) along with the last IRS tax return filed by you.

 Retaining our Firm: At the end of your consultation, and if selected as a good “fit” for our firm, you will be given the opportunity to retain us as your tax representative.
 You will be required to sign an Engagement Letter and make financial arrangements in order to pay for our tax help services.
 We will file a Power of Attorney (POA) with the IRS.
 This will provide you with immediate relief because from that point on the IRS will be required to contact us instead of you.
 If the IRS should happen to contact you, all you need to do is politely request that it contact Keystone Financial Solutions, Inc. directly by dialing (610) 594-2601.
 A separate POA will be required for any state problem you may have retained us.